Michael A. Rice

-Michael Alan Rice, (born March 4, 1955) is an American professor of fisheries and aquaculture at the University of Rhode Island and former state representative from South Kingstown, Rhode Island.
+Michael Alan Rice (born March 4, 1955) is an American professor of fisheries and aquaculture at the University of Rhode Island and former state representative from South Kingstown, Rhode Island.
 A Democrat, he served in the Rhode Island House of Representatives, representing the 35th district, encompassing the village of Kingston and West Kingston, and parts of the neighborhoods of Tuckertown, Wakefield and Peace Dale.
 Rice was first elected on November 4, 2008, and served from January 3, 2009, to January 3, 2011.

 Education and early career

 Rice was born in San Jose, California, to Richard Eugene Rice and Marilyn Joyce (Cardoza) Rice.
-He is a descendant of 19th-century Azorean settlers in California and a direct patrilineal descendant of New England colonist Edmund Rice.
+He is a descendant of 19th-century Azorean settlers in California, thus being of Portuguese descent, and a direct patrilineal descendant of New England colonist Edmund Rice.

 Michael Rice earned the rank of Eagle Scout in 1972 in Garden Grove, California.
 Rice attended Servite High School in Anaheim, California before attending the University of San Francisco, and graduating with a B.S. in biology in 1977.
 While working in the laboratory of physiologist Grover C. Stephens at the University of California, Irvine, he earned both a master's degree in biology in 1981 and a PhD. in comparative physiology in 1987.

 Rice served in the U.S. Peace Corps in the Philippines from 1981 to 1985 working with the Bureau of Fisheries and Aquatic Resources.
 During that time, he worked to improve the sanitary quality of farmed oysters.
 In 1982, while working with José Maria DeGuzman of Value Trading Company Inc. in Dagupan, he helped establish the first commercially successful farm for serranid grouper fish in the Philippines.